-Some of the statements under "Item 1.
-Business," "Item 1A.
-Risk Factors," "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations," which we refer to as "MD&A," "Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk" and elsewhere in this annual report may contain forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that reflect our current views with respect to, among other things, future events and financial performance.
+Some of the statements under "Part I - Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations," which we refer to as the "MD&A," "Part I - Item 3.
+Quantitative and Qualitative Disclosures About Market Risk," and "Part II - Item 1A.
+Risk Factors" and elsewhere in this quarterly report may contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, which we refer to as the "Securities Act," and Section 21E of the Securities Exchange Act of 1934, as amended, which we refer to as the "Exchange Act," that reflect our current views with respect to, among other things, future events and financial performance.
 We generally identify forward-looking statements by terminology such as "outlook," "believe," "expect," "potential," "continue," "may," "will," "should," "could," "seek," "approximately," "predict," "intend," "plan," "estimate," "anticipate," "opportunity," "comfortable," "assume," "remain," "maintain," "sustain," "achieve," "see," "think," "position" or the negative version of those words or other comparable words.